cgranjaobando/QADemos/README.md

 1. Create a folder under the relevant track (e.g., `demos/qa/newsite-playwright/`).
 2. Follow the existing Swag Labs scaffolding (helpers, tests, data, README) to ensure commands and reports mirror current patterns.
 3. Update MkDocs navigation (`docs/*.md`) and add track-specific instructions or links to new artifacts.
-4. Extend CI or scripts only as needed—most workflows detect new content automatically as long as file paths follow the established naming.
+4. Extend CI or scripts only as needed--most workflows detect new content automatically as long as file paths follow the established naming.

 ## Quickstart (Windows PowerShell)